Orca71/Task-12-Abductive-Event-Reasoning/README.md

 ## Overview

-Abductive event reasoning aims to identify the most plausible explanation for an observed event — a task that remains challenging for current large language models (LLMs).
+Abductive event reasoning aims to identify the most plausible explanation for an observed event.
+However, current large language models often fail to distinguish between explanations that are lexically similar but abductively distinct.
-This work introduces an **Abductive Space Framework**, which treats abductive plausibility as a representational dimension partly independent of semantic similarity.

-Our approach uses a **dual-hypothesis formulation**:
+This project explores the hypothesis that **abductive plausibility** occupies a representational dimension largely absent from standard semantic embedding spaces.
+To test this, we introduce a **dual-hypothesis framework** that contrasts three types of explanations:

-- **H<sub>a</sub>** — the gold explanation (reference hypothesis)
+- **H<sub>a</sub>** — the gold (human-aligned) explanation
-- **H<sub>b</sub>** — an evidence-derived hypothesis, built from retrieved texts
+- **H<sub>b</sub>** — an evidence-derived explanation retrieved from real-world text
-- **H<sub>w</sub>** — a contrastive incorrect hypothesis
+- **H<sub>w</sub>** — a deliberately inverted (abductively incorrect) explanation

-Each hypothesis is encoded using a frozen sentence encoder, and a lightweight scoring model attempts to recover an **abductive axis** that ranks hypotheses by explanatory adequacy.
+Using **RST-guided hypothesis construction**, **frozen BGE-small embeddings**, and several **contrastive and ranking objectives** (Triplet loss, Margin Ranking, InfoNCE, and Difference-Vector variants), we attempt to recover an *abductive axis* capable of separating these hypotheses by explanatory adequacy.

+Across all experiments, training collapses: embeddings of all hypotheses remain nearly identical (cosine similarity ≈ 0.93–0.94), and no projection head succeeds in isolating abductive structure.
+These findings provide empirical evidence that abductive distinctions are **not encoded** in frozen semantic representations and likely require joint fine-tuning or architectures explicitly grounded in **causal** or **discourse-level reasoning**.

+Our results highlight the fundamental limitations of current embedding models for abductive inference and motivate future research into representations that capture explanatory adequacy beyond surface semantics.

 ## Results